abesford/seizzmic-site-0c00b/src/pages/what-we-do/cyber-security.md

 no_index: false
 template: page
 ---
 Any vision for digital change needs to include security at its heart, and not just include it as an afterthought.
-This can be a juggle because other themes must also run strongly through the story, especially around people and technology.
+This can be a juggle because other themes must also run strongly through your plans, especially around people and technology.

 have aspects in common, for example the need to handle sensitive personal data.
 But different areas naturally have different threat profiles.
 Your organisation could be targeted by organised criminals, hacktivists or state actors, who may use attacks based on social engineering or spear phishing.

 Of course boards will always want to know “Are we secure, and compliant?”
 But when you are working on transformation, they probably also want to know “Why are we not more of a “digital business yet?”.
 So there has to be a security perspective on the organisation of the future.
 Frequently this means evolving the security focus so that it is not just about securing networks and endpoints, but extends to designing secure services.